-Most certificate programs: 30 units are needed to graduate; the maximum timeframe to complete the program would be 45 attempted units.
+Most Certificates: 30 units are needed to graduate; the maximum timeframe (MTF) to complete the program would be 45 attempted units (30 x 150% = 45).

-Most degree and transfer programs: 60 units or more are needed to graduate; the maximum timeframe to complete the program would be 90 attempted units
+Most Associate Degrees: 60 units are needed to graduate; the MTF to complete the program would be 90 attempted units (60 x 150% = 90).

-- Up to 30 units of remedial coursework may be excluded from the student's cumulative units attempted.
+- Up to 30 units of remedial coursework may be excluded when determining MTF.

-- All repeated coursework and courses disregarded under Academic Renewal will be included in units attempted.
+- All SCCCD repeated coursework and courses disregarded under Academic Renewal will be included when determining MTF.

-- All units from prior colleges will be included when determining a student’s maximum timeframe.
-The Financial Aid Office reserves the right to require official academic transcripts from all prior colleges attended.
+- All units from colleges outside SCCCD that count towards the student’s current major will be included when determining MTF.
+It is the student’s responsibility to notify the Financial Aid Office of any change of major.
+The Financial Aid Office may require official academic transcripts from all colleges outside SCCCD before determining eligibility.

 II.
 Financial Aid Warning

-If you complete a semester on warning, you must have your academic progress reviewed before your financial aid eligibility for the following semester is determined.
-Due to the short time period between semesters, there will be at least a three week delay in the notification of eligibility.
-If eligible, any disbursements of student aid will also be delayed.
+Students who complete a semester on Warning must have their academic progress reviewed before their financial aid eligibility for the following semester is determined.
+Due to the short time between semesters, there may be a delay in notification of eligibility.
+If eligible, disbursements of student aid may also be delayed.